moretrim/victoria2-troubleshooting/README.markdown

     displayed as 59 Hz) or 61 Hz and you should verify what your system and/or other games are using.
     Victoria II is known to sometimes guess an incorrect refresh rate, making it unusable.

-- If you have no `settings.txt` file or are worried it is broken, we provide a model file that you can [review to use as a template][settings-model-file] or [download wholesale][settings-model-download].
+- You may not have a `settings.txt` file, worry that it is broken, or not be confident that you can correctly edit it by yourself.
+For these cases we provide a model file that you can [review to use as a template][settings-model-file] or [download wholesale][settings-model-download].

   When doing the latter, place the file at the root of your user files **as long as you understand** this will affect *all* your settings.
 (As is tradition for Paradox games you might want to put